-Let's consider a couple of examples to show how this might work:
+Let's consider a couple of examples:

-Scenario one
+Scenario one - Sanjeev

-Mel is a partner in a small engineering firm.
+Sanieev is a partner in a small engineering firm.
 He is diagnosed with cancer and is unable to continue to work.

-His business partner, Chris, would like to carry on running the business and buy Mel out.
+His business partner, Chris, would like to carry on running the business and buy Sanjeev out.
 Unfortunately, he cannot afford to do this, and they end up with no choice but to dissolve the partnership and split the assets of the business.

-Mel gets less than he would have hoped for his share of what was previously very much a going concern and Chris is left having to start again, in effect.
+Sanjeev gets less than he would have hoped for his share of what was previously very much a going concern and Chris is, in effect, left having to start again.

-Scenario two
+Scenario two - Anita

-Anita is managing director of a small retail company.
+Anita is the managing director of a small retail company.
 She jointly owns the business with her brother David and sister Jenny.